 5. POUR cachaça (stored in the freezer) into the rocks glass (used to muddle) and swirl to rinse glass before pouring cachaça into serving glass.
 STIR to ensure all ingredients are well mixed.

-6. Crack (rather than crush) four to five large ice cubes and drop into serving glass.
+6. Use an Ice Tapper to crack (rather than crush) four to five large ice cubes and drop into serving glass.
 STIR before topping with more ice and serve with a stirrer (but no straws).

 |1/2 fl oz||Giffard Banane du Brésil|